-International Affairs student, Olivia Brinich, recently shared her experience of working as an adult while pursuing an accelerated program that combined a bachelor’s and master’s degree at University College—the professional and continuing education division at Washington University in St. Louis.
+International Affairs student, Olivia Brinich, was accepted to the College of Arts & Sciences at WashU on a full scholarship in 2015 and began her bachelor’s degree as a full-time student.
+She recently shared her experience of working as an adult while also pursuing an accelerated program that combined her undergraduate study with a master’s degree through University College—the professional and continuing education division at Washington University in St. Louis.

 What's it like to pursue an accelerated program?

 Being in this program while working, there's a lot of deadlines every single day, and so to stay ahead of that and not let myself get too stressed out or pulled down, it just requires a lot of discipline.
 It requires getting up early, making sure that I'm keeping a really good healthy diet so that I keep my energy levels up and don't get too tired during the day.
 This allows me to focus and continue using my brain throughout all of the different activities from coming up with my thesis proposal to working at my professional job to keeping up with my course material and writing my essays and finishing whatever credits that I need to earn.
 So that's what it looks like.
 It's a lot of work.
 It's not a lot of excitement.
 I sit at home at my desk a lot, preferably not hunched, but you get the idea.

 I found University College to be a great environment, a great learning environment, and the support of faculty and staff to be fantastic.
 My advisors, both my degree advisor and my thesis advisor, are extremely supportive and have helped me through all of the challenges that I have faced.
 There's always obstacles for everyone.
 Everyone has their challenges, and they've been very understanding of whatever issues I've needed to work with, as far as scheduling, and across the board it's been a very supportive and successful experience.

 "One of the most important ways University College has supported me is financially.
 They have scholarships available to graduate students, and I applied for those and got them."

 Describe the professional experience at WashU?